booyaa/booyaa.github.io/blog/2019-0016-aws-devops-pro-certification-cloudformation .md

 ## Velocius quam asparagi conquantur

-The format of the blog posts is liable to change as I try refine my mental model of each domain, so be sure to revisit the blog posts on a regular basis.
+The format of the blog posts is liable to change as I try to refine my mental model of each domain, so be sure to revisit the blog posts on a regular basis.

 ## What?

-CloudFormation is:
+CloudFormation is a templating language that can be expressed as JSON or YAML.
+This is one tool that falls under the Infrastructure as Code (IaC) category for this domain.

+The core concepts you need to be aware of are:

 - Stack - an instantiation of a template
-- Template consist of
+- A template consist of the following core elements
   - `Parameters` - User configuration options
   - `Mapping` - Hashes (array of key/value pairs), allows you to apply logic i.e. choose the correct AMI based on region.
-  - `Resources` - The resources we'll use CloudFormation to provision
+  - `Resources` - The [resources][docs_supported_resources] we'll use CloudFormation to provision.
+At the time of writing there 89 services that are directly accessible through CloudFormation, later we'll see how to use services that aren't via Custom Resources.
   - `Output` - Results from the template, usually fed into another template as `Parameters`.
+  - Other elements to be aware of
+    - Format Version - identifies the capabilities of the template
+    - Description - self-explanatory
+    - Metadata - provides information about the template
+    - Conditions - commonly used to define if a resource is created i.e. create this resource if the environment type is production
+    - Transform - allows you to execute macros that are either template snippets (`AWS::Include`) or serverless (aka Lambda - `AWS:Serverless`).
-- Stack Policy - IAM style policy statement which governs what can be changed and who can change it
+- Stack Policies - IAM style policy statement which governs what can be changed and who can change it
 - Programmability
   - Intrinsic functions - helper functions.
   - Custom Resources
+  - `Transform` section in a template

-### Intrinsic functions
+### Intrinsic functions (helpers)

 | Function        | Usecases                                      |
 |-----------------|-----------------------------------------------|